fergusean/usbcontrol/README.md

 ==========
 List, suspend, and resume USB devices on OS X from the command line based on vendor and product ID and/or location ID.
 The location ID, to quote , "is a 32 bit number which is unique among all USB devices in the system, and which will not change on a system reboot unless the topology of the bus itself changes".

 Suspended devices act as if they're not plugged into your computer.
-As such, the power to the USB port is disabled.
-HID devices appear to reconnect as soon as the process terminates, but all other devices tested remain "disconnected" until either physically re-plugged or re-enabled via usbcontrol.
+As such, the power to the USB port is turned off.
+HID devices appear to resume as soon as the process terminates, but all other devices tested remain suspended until either physically re-plugged or resumed via usbcontrol.

 Usage
 ==========
-usbcontrol list|enable|disable [--vid=0x1234] [--pid=0x5678] [--location=0x123456789]
+usbcontrol list|suspend|resume [--vid=0x1234] [--pid=0x5678] [--location=0x123456789]

-Lists, enables, or disables USB devices.
-Enable & disable require a filter.
+Lists, suspends, or resumes USB devices.
+Suspend & resume require a filter.
-Vendor ID and product ID must be used together.
+VID and PID must be used together.
+Location can be used with or without VID+PID.

 Sample List Output
 ==========